vinbigdata-medical/DICOM-Imaging-Router/README.md

-Classification of Body part on X-ray
+# Automatic Classification of Human Body Parts from X-ray Images Using Deep Convolutional Neural Networks